blue0666/CarpetBlueAddition/docs/Rules.md

 ### CrossDimensionProjectileLootFix

+#### MC:1.15.2-1.19.4

 A Fix for Player owned projectiles losing their player ownership when exiting portals like 23w41a

 Then you can use your CrossDimension Ghast/Arrow->TNT/Firework-based Raid Farm or other powerful farms in lower versions.

+Tips:Mojang fixed it in 23w41a.Therefore, 1.19.3+ never need this rule.
+Besides, in 1.15- mobs killed by fireworks don't have player-related rare drops, so the rule only works for other projectiles.

 * Default Value: `false`
 * Optional Parameters: `true`, `false`